gazebosim/gz-sim/tutorials/component_pose.md

 A component may have been created at the time the world is loaded, or you may create a component at runtime if it does not exist yet.

-In this case, we use the model entity found above to access its pose component and create the component if it does not exist.
+In this case, we use the model entity found above to access its pose component, which is created by default on every model entity.

-This happens in `PreUpdate()`, before the physics step runs:

-\snippet src/systems/odometry_publisher/OdometryPublisher.cc createComponent

 In `PostUpdate()`, which happens after physics has updated, we can get the world pose of a model through gz::sim::worldPose, by passing in the model